 If you intend to fly your drone for work (commercially), you will need to adhere to the CASA regulations in relation to drones.

-- If you require use of a park or reserve whilst flying a drone for commercial use, then you must submit an application for Booking a Park/Reserve for Filming.
+- If you require use of a park or reserve whilst flying a drone for commercial use, then you must submit an application via our online booking platform.
 Please see the schedule of fees for this regard.

 - It is illegal to fly for money or reward unless you have a remote pilot licence (RePL) or you're flying in the excluded category (sub-2 kilogram or private landholder).